 Mark Elberfeld, president, grew up in Alexandria, Virginia.
 He taught in metro-Washington, D.C. and in Budapest, Hungary before settling in the Atlanta area.
 He holds a bachelor’s degree in English and art history from the University of the South in Sewanee, Tennessee, a master’s degree in English from the Bread Loaf School of English in Middlebury, Vermont, and a master's degree in creative writing from Georgia State University.
 A past board member and current trainer for the Center for Emotional Intelligence and Human Relations, Mark explores the intersections of emotional intelligence and servant-leadership through assessments and coaching.

-Arlia Hoffman joined the staff in 2015 as communications coordinator and facilitator.
+Arlia Hoffman joined the staff in 2015 as communications coordinator and currently serves as facilitator.
 Born in Dallas, Texas, she has lived in Atlanta for 25 years.
 Arlia holds a bachelor’s degree in Psychology from The College of Charleston and a master’s in Depth Psychology from Pacifica Graduate Institute.
 She is a spiritual life coach, non-denominational minister and facilitator in women’s sacred circles.
 She founded the Atlanta Women’s Temple in 2013.
 Arlia is passionate about authenticity and compassion as expressed in servant-leadership and every aspect of life.